aplteam/Tatin/docs/InstallingTheTatinServer.md

 ### `<INIFILE>` {#INIFILE}

-When the Tatin Server loads the INI file it will replace the string `<INIFILE>` by the fully qualified directory the INI file was loaded from.
+When the Tatin Server loads the INI file it will replace the string `<INIFILE>` with the fully qualified directory the INI file was loaded from.

 ### Settings to pay attention to